Vitamin B3 (Niacin)

 - • Isoniazid: depletes niacin, may precipitate pellagra

-- • Alcohol: increases niacin requirements
+- • Alcohol: increases niacin requirements and depletion risk

 Contraindications: